 I hope this helps.

-We’ve all got the kind of courage it takes to be vulnerable in the face of judgment, criticism and even despair.
+After all, we’ve all got the kind of courage it takes to be vulnerable in the face of judgment, criticism and even despair.
 The trick is being prepared before you get stopped or spun, because what you have to share with us is too important.

 Now go out there and Live Your Message!